jake-knerr/cogent/README.md

 #### Views can make changes to the store and react to changes to the store.

-Since child views are always added after parent components, updates from the store should flow down the component tree in a top-down manner.

 #### Components do not need to know anything about their parent component.

 #### All component names are nounal.